gdidetroit/git-GDI/slides/un-gitting-git-demo.md

 ##  de-gitting git-demo

-We're going to remove the `.git` folder to demonstrate how to create a git repo from scratch and add it to github
+We're going to remove the `.git` folder to demonstrate how to create a Git repo from scratch and add it to GitHub

 <br>